-\paragraph{Methods and implementations} Here, we explain the details of implementing the Fully-trained Single-Hidden-layer Neural Network~(FSHN).
-Compared to the KCNet, all the parameters including hidden weights in the FSHN are adaptable.
+Here, we explain the details of implementing the Fully-trained Single-Hidden-layer Neural Network~(FSHN).
+Compared to the KCNet, all the parameters, including hidden weights in the FSHN, are adaptable.
 Thus, for the sake of accurate comparison of performance, it is important to set the number of learnable parameters of the FSHN as similar to those of the KCNet.
-The number of adaptable parameters for the KCNet is determined by multiplying the number of hidden nodes with the number of output nodes.
+The number of adaptable parameters for the KCNet is determined by multiplying the number of hidden nodes by the number of output nodes.
 So, the numbers of learnable parameters of the KCNet for MNIST, Fashion-MNIST, and EMNIST-Balanced are 65,000 (6,500 $\times$ 10), 70,000 (7,000 $\times$ 10), and 211,500 (4,500 $\times$ 47), respectively, whereas the numbers of adaptable parameters of the FSHN are 65200, 70765, and 211,375, respectively, as shown in Table~\ref{tab:result_image}.
-Because the FSHN exploits an usual linear model supported by PyTorch and it includes biases as parameters, we set them to match the number of parameters of the KCNet as closely as possible.
-The numbers of hidden nodes in the FSHN that we set can be seen at source codes that we provided.
+Because the FSHN exploits a usual linear model supported by PyTorch and it includes biases as parameters, we set them to match the number of parameters of the KCNet as closely as possible.
+The number of hidden nodes in the FSHN that we set can be seen in the source codes that we provided.

 For the hyperparameter setting for the FSHN, by referring to the basic tutorial of constructing a classifier using MNIST that PyTorch provides, we define the FSHN as follows: \texttt{training\_batch\_size} = 64, \texttt{test\_batch\_size} = 1000, \texttt{epoch} = 5, \texttt{learning\_rate} = 0.1.
 This setting was shared for other image classification tasks.
 The reason why the number of epochs was set to 5 for the FSHN was the number that allows the FSHN to achieve better performance for MNIST than the KCNet.